ATX92614/camera-monitor/FTP_SERVER.md

 Secrets (username/password):

-Options (best → simplest):
+Options (best -> simplest):

 1. **OS keychain / encrypted store (best)**
-   - Use a secure storage plugin (e.g. Stronghold/keyring) so secrets aren’t stored as plaintext on disk.
+   - Use a secure storage plugin (e.g. Stronghold/keyring) so secrets aren't stored as plaintext on disk.
 2. **Hash the password (good compromise)**
    - Store only a password hash (Argon2).
 The user can set/reset it, but the app never stores the plaintext password.
 3. **Plaintext local config (simplest, least secure)**